mattsmartey13/cushon-solution/README.md

   - Therefore, no crossover with this service in terms of functionality or accounts

 ### Business logic
-- Transactions in GBP
+- Transactions in GBP but we should be able to add more down the line
 - One ISA with a list of investment funds, list currently restricted to one fund
   - Deposit refers to the money transferred to the ISA account, but an investment refers to the particular fund of the ISA
-  - One account : one or many fund relationship should be planned for when designing the system
+  - One account : one or many investment relationship should be planned for when designing the system
 - Cannot start an account without an investment
 - Cannot start an investment without a fund selected
 - Not fixed term ISAs